McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 You can set an optional `align` attribute which defaults to `center`.

-If you don't need alignment you can use the alternative syntax using code fences:
+If you don't need alignment you can use the alternative syntax using code fences if you have turned off `guessSyntax` for the `markup.highlight` setting (see below):

 ````plaintext
 ```mermaid